arn95/arnshell/README.md

 In the end the parent process has to close everything in the "data transport utility array layer" and then wait for children to finish their jobs.

 The while loop runs again and waits for user input.
 Forever.

+## Features

+### What works
+* Prints a prompt and reads a line at a time
+* Correctly parses a line into tokens - can't handle tabs, but can handle multiple spaces.
+Crashes on empty line.
+* Creates a new process for running input from user - appears to work
+* Child process execs the program specified from input, using correct tokens as parameters
+* Parent waits for child to finish before letting user enter next command
+* IO Redirection with > sends to file

+### What doesn't work
+* Program runs until ctrl-D is pressed - only runs through 1-2 commands, then ends.
+It doesn't seem to matter which commands are given.
+Adding error output at each exit() command shows that it is incorrectly reading EOF after running a command, so there seems to be an issue resetting for the next run through the loop.
+* Piping does not work correctly.
+Must hit ctrl-D for result of piping to be output and return to the shell's prompt.
+Code appears to be close to correct, however.
+* Piping and redirection don't work correctly together